iltommi/qdb-documentation/source/api/c.rst

     :type alias: const char *
     :param content: A pointer to a pointer that will be set to a function-allocated buffer holding the entry's content.
     :type content: char **
-    :param content_length: A pointer to a size_t that will be set to the content's size, in bytes.
+    :param content_length: A pointer to a qdb_size_t that will be set to the content's size, in bytes.
-    :type content_length: size_t *
+    :type content_length: qdb_size_t *

     :returns: An error code of type :c:type:`qdb_error_t`